Why This Matters

 - Adds authenticity and production value by grounding the lighting in the physical environment

-- Dual function—serves as both actual illumination and a storytelling element that establishes setting
+- Serves a dual function: both actual illumination and a storytelling element that establishes setting and atmosphere

 Motivated Lighting

-- Lighting that appears to originate from a diegetic source—even if additional lights enhance it off-camera
+- Lighting that appears to originate from a diegetic source (a source that exists within the world of the story), even if additional lights enhance it off-camera

-- Enhances believability—audiences accept dramatic lighting when it seems to come from a window, streetlight, or other logical source
+- Enhances believability because audiences accept dramatic lighting when it seems to come from a window, streetlight, or other logical source

-- Guides attention—motivated light sources give you narrative permission to illuminate specific areas while leaving others dark
+- Also guides attention.
+A motivated source gives you narrative permission to illuminate specific areas while leaving others dark.

 Natural Light Manipulation

-- Techniques for controlling available sunlight—reflectors to bounce light, flags to block it, diffusion to soften it
+- Techniques for controlling available sunlight: reflectors to bounce light onto shadowed areas, flags to block unwanted light, and diffusion frames to soften harsh direct sun

 - Achieves organic, realistic looks that are difficult to replicate with artificial sources alone

-- Essential for location work—understanding natural light control lets you shoot professionally anywhere
+- Essential for location work.
+Understanding natural light control lets you shoot professionally outside a studio.

-Compare: Practical vs. motivated lighting—a practical light is literally visible in the shot (like a desk lamp), while motivated lighting appears to come from a source that may or may not be visible.
-A window can motivate soft daylight even if you're actually using an HMI outside the frame.
+Compare: Practical vs. motivated lighting.
+A practical light is literally visible in the shot (like a desk lamp on a table), while motivated lighting appears to come from a source that may or may not be visible.
+A window can motivate soft daylight even if you're actually using a large film light (like an HMI) placed outside the frame.

 Dramatic and Stylized Techniques

-Beyond foundational approaches, specific techniques create distinctive visual effects that serve particular narrative moments.
+Beyond foundational approaches, specific techniques create distinctive visual effects for particular narrative moments.
 These are tools to deploy intentionally when your story calls for heightened visual impact.

 Rim Lighting